MoralisWeb3/docs/docs/01-web3-data-api/aptos/wallet-api/how-to-get-coin-balances-by-wallet-addresses.md

 title: "How to get coin balances by wallet addresses"
 slug: "../how-to-get-coin-balances-by-wallet-addresses"
 description: "Learn how to get coin balances by wallet addresses using Moralis Wallet API."
-sidebar_label: "Get Coin Balances By Wallet Addresse"
+sidebar_label: "Get Coin Balances By Wallet Addresses"
 ---

 ## Prerequisites